 Kimberly has helped moms and babies with a wide variety of situations including: prematurity, cleft lip/palate, Down Syndrome, twins, triplets, jaundice, tongue-tie, refusal to latch, low milk supply (including IGT, BFAR, and pituitary dysfunction), severe maternal illness, infant cardiac disorders and adoption.
 Of course, she also has extensive experience helping families with more common questions, such as how to improve infant latch or continue breastfeeding if mom returns to work.

-Rachel joined Mom's Milk B/CS as an intern in 2018.
-She has completed her lactation training, sat for the IBCLC certification exam in September 2020, and is awaiting her results.
+Rachel joined Mom's Milk B/CS as an intern in 2018 and became an IBCLC in 2020.
 She has a Bachelor of Science degree in community health from Texas A&M, and has been teaching natural childbirth classes since 2007.
 She certified as a lactation educator in 2009 and as a labor doula in 2011.
 She has been serving at births since then.
 She has four children of her own and has experienced many breastfeeding challenges and successes.
-Helping families in their transition to parenthood has been very rewarding for her, and she is excited to expand her ability to serve families by becoming an IBCLC.
+Helping families in their transition to parenthood has been very rewarding for her, and she is excited to now be able to serve families in her role as an IBCLC.
 Rachel has gained experience in helping with a wide variety of breastfeeding concerns during her internship, but is quick to pull Kimberly in to assist with the case if there is anything she is unsure of.

 Julie Thompson, MOT, OTR/L, CLC